elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-significance-of-the-atomic-number-in-the-periodic-table.md

 url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-the-periodic-table
 score: -1.0
 related_article1:
-    id: 145386
+    id: 166809
-    title: >-
-        How do endergonic reactions differ from exergonic reactions?
+    title: How does electron sharing occur in covalent bonds?
-    subject: Biotechnology
+    subject: Chemistry
-    url: /learn/biotechnology/questions/how-do-endergonic-reactions-differ-from-exergonic-reactions
+    url: /learn/chemistry/questions/how-does-electron-sharing-occur-in-covalent-bonds
 related_article2:
-    id: 145384
+    id: 166809
-    title: >-
-        What is the role of hydrogen bonds in molecular interactions?
+    title: How does electron sharing occur in covalent bonds?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-hydrogen-bonds-in-molecular-interactions
+    url: /learn/chemistry/questions/how-does-electron-sharing-occur-in-covalent-bonds
 related_article3:
-    id: 145379
+    id: 166799
-    title: >-
-        What is the difference between organic and inorganic molecules?
+    title: What is the role of neutrons in the atomic nucleus?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-difference-between-organic-and-inorganic-molecules
+    url: /learn/chemistry/questions/what-is-the-role-of-neutrons-in-the-atomic-nucleus
 related_article4:
-    id: 145385
+    id: 166796
-    title: >-
-        What is the significance of activation energy in chemical reactions?
+    title: What are the building blocks of matter?
-    subject: Health Studies
+    subject: Chemistry
-    url: /learn/health-studies/questions/what-is-the-significance-of-activation-energy-in-chemical-reactions
+    url: /learn/chemistry/questions/what-are-the-building-blocks-of-matter
 related_article5:
-    id: 145380
+    id: 166812
-    title: >-
-        How does the pH scale measure acidity and basicity?
+    title: What are the two main types of chemical bonds and how do they contribute to the formation of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-ph-scale-measure-acidity-and-basicity
+    url: /learn/chemistry/questions/what-are-the-two-main-types-of-chemical-bonds-and-how-do-they-contribute-to-the-formation-of-matter
 ---

 &nbsp;